AmokSolderer/APC/DOC/HowToStart.md

 Now you're ready for the [initial tests](https://github.com/AmokSolderer/APC/blob/V00.21/DOC/InitialTests.md).

- IN WORK ->

-In order to test your HW you have two options:
-The first one is to use a terminal program (like Hterm) to connect your PC to the APC.
-Then you can use the commands of the [Lisy-API](http://docs.missionpinball.org/en/latest/hardware/lisy/protocol.html) to control the APC and do some tests.
-For this the system has to be in Remote Control mode and the communications have to be set to USB which are the default settings.
-The second option is to use the software as it is.
-For this you have to change your game to the Base Code mode  which should be enough to test the board, as it is described in the Board assembly help.
-To activate the BaseCode keep the Advance button pressed until you're in the settings.
-Enter the 'System Settings' by pressing the Game Start button, then Advance to proceed to the 'Active Game' setting and Game Start to change it to 'Base Code'.
-Use Advance to select 'Exit Settings' and Game Start to confirm.
-If an SD card is connected then the settings will be stored.
-A list of the avaiable settings can be found [here](https://github.com/AmokSolderer/APC/blob/master/DOC/Settings.md).

-Note that you have to change some settings at the beginning of BaseCode.ino to adapt it to your machine.
-Most settings should be self-explanatory, but BC_SolTimes[32] probably isn't.
-In this array the default times of all solenoids are stored in ms. For Sys11 machines the first 8 entries are representing the A coils (A/C relay in state 'A'), followed by 16 entries for the non A/C coils (9 to 24 - with 23 and 24 being the flipper finger enable switches) and the last 8 entries are for the 'C' solenoids.
-A 'zero' settings means that the corresponding coil can be turned on permanently.
-Normally this should only be done for the flipper finger enables and relays, as normal coils will burn when being turned on too long.
-Only use 0 if you're sure what you're doing, otherwise use a value of 50 which won't be long enough for your relays to work properly but at least you're not going to inflict any damage to your coils.

-If your game has an A/C relay then you have to set the BC_SolTimes entry for your A/C relay to zero (like for any other relay of your game).
-Otherwise it is not allowed to permanently turn on your relay which will prevent any C bank solenoid from working.
-If this happens the A bank counterpart will be fired instead.

 ## Own software

 With your board being up and running you have the following options to get a working game: